eonist/GitSync-applescript/README.md

  - [ ] Create a "Git notes" doc in the wiki section, with more in depth analysis of git
 - [ ] v.0.9.6
  - [ ] **Auto Init repo items that are not inited** [here](https://github.com/eonist/GitSync/issues/30)
- - [ ] Research git merging techniques on google
+ - [ ] Research git merging techniques on google, merge vs rebase
  - [x] Research how to overiding the local file when local and remote files have both changed
  - [x] Research Atom.io workflow techniques [here](https://github.com/eonist/GitSync/wiki/Atom-tips-and-tricks)
  - [ ] Research how to overiding the remote file when local and remote files have both changed